Real-Skill/sql-tasks/README.md

 # PostgreSQL - procedures & triggers for materialized views

 ## Summary
-Materialized view is a database object that contains the results of a query and represents itself as a regular table.
+A materialized view is a database object that contains the results of a query and represents itself as a regular table.
-It is used to increase the performance on complex schemas with large records sets and to simplify queries.
+It is used to increase the performance on complex schemas with large record sets and to simplify queries.
-In this task simple schema is provided.
+In this task a simple schema is provided.
 Two materialized views are already created, but don't work as desired.
 Any change in physical tables data is not reflected in materialized views.

 ## Goals